anmol-bro/anmol-bro/README.md

 - 👋 Hi, I’m Anmol
-- 👀 I’m interested in MERN and Artificial intelligence
+- 👀 I’m interested in Data, Data Engineering, ETL Pipelines and Artificial intelligence
-- 🌱 I’m currently Working JS Python
+- 🌱 I’m currently Working with SQL, Python, Pyspark, AWS and other Data engineering tools.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate for Data Engineering related opportunities
-- 📫 How to reach me : +916392473219
+- 📫 How to reach me : +916392473219 , anmolkumarpandey302@gmail.com

 <!---